cornell-netlab/avenir/synthesis/README.md

 To synthesize the same insertions whose correctness we just verified, make sure you are still in the `hello` directory and run

 ```
+# TODO: The command below gives an error.
+What to use instead?
 ../avenir synth abstract.p4 target.p4 no_edits.csv no_edits.csv fvs -b 1000 -e 10 -data inserts.csv -I1 includes -I2 includes -P4 -p
 ```
 You should again see the IR encoding of the pipeline programs, and then a line